djndl1/CSNotes/os/concepts/overview.md

 I/O devices generally consist of two parts: a _controller_ and the device itself.
 The controller presents a simpler interface to the OS.
 Each controller has a _device driver_.
 Each controller manufacturer has to supply a driver for each OS it supports.
 It may be relinked to the kernel, registered to the system or installed on the fly without rebooting.
 Controller is operated through the device register, which forms the _I/O port space_.

-Interrupt machanism.

-DMA chip can control the flow of bits between memory and some controller without constant CPU intervention.
+I/O operatins may be carried out through busy waiting, interrupt mechanism, or DMA (which controls the flow of bits between memory and some controller without constant CPU intervention).

 ## Bus

 The main bus is PCIe bus.
 It has multiple serial lanes that transport different messages, instead of different bits of the same message.
-The CPU talks to memory over a DDR3 bus, to an external graphics device over PCIe, and to all other devices via a hub over a DMI (Direct Media Interface) bus.
+The CPU talks to memory over a DDR bus, to an external graphics device over PCIe, and to all other devices via a hub over a DMI (Direct Media Interface) bus.

-Intel and M$ designed plug and play, which has the system automatically collect information about the I/O devices, centrally assign interrupt levels and I/O addresses, and then tells each device what its numbers are.
+Intel and M$ designed plug and play, which has the system automatically collect information about the I/O devices, centrally assign interrupt levels and I/O addresses, and then tell each device what its numbers are.

 ## Booting